simensen/fig-leaf/match-logical-paths.md

 2. Specification
 ----------------

-Given a fully qualified logical path, a collection of prefix mappings, and a logical separator, implementations MUST attempt to find a readable file in the file system that matches the file name.
+Given a fully qualified logical path, a collection of prefix mappings, and a logical separator, the implementation MUST attempt to find one or more readable files in the file system that match the transformation result.

-- The implementation SHOULD attempt all possible transformations of the fully qualified logical path into a a file name using the collection of prefix mappings.
+- The implementation SHOULD attempt all possible transformations of the fully qualified logical path into a file name using the collection of prefix mappings.
 When doing so, the implementation:

     - MUST try each possible logical path prefix in the fully qualified